ukparliament/weeknotes.data-search/2018/12/index.md

 Back when we released portraits of Members of the House of Commons, [Giuseppe](https://twitter.com/puntofisso) managed to grab them and [calculate the average face of an MP](https://medium.com/@puntofisso/i-calculated-the-average-face-of-a-uk-member-of-parliament-and-heres-what-i-found-37f31b72b5d9).
 This time around the grabbing was made easier and he managed to use our new data service to get the photos and calculate the [average face of a Peer](https://twitter.com/puntofisso/status/976424407043276802).
 So that's progress.

-Jianhan wondered what the average face in the Parliamentary Computational Service would like.
+Jianhan wondered what the average face in the Parliamentary Computational Service would look like.
 No one's gone there yet.

 ### Parliamentary search